What Does a Healthcare Consultant Do?

 2. Improve Decision-Making Processes

-Another important responsibility of a healthcare consultant is to improve the decision-making processes of the firm as a whole.
+Another important responsibility of a healthcare consultant is to improve the managerial processes of the healthcare organization as a whole.
 This entails an assessment of the practice to identify any areas of improvement.

-Depending on the healthcare provider in question, process improvement will focus on several different types of decision-making:
+Depending on the healthcare provider in question, process improvement will focus on several different types of administration:

 • Management